*Content taken from Mass General Brigham Office for International Professionals & Students

 - You are subject to U.S. Federal, State, Social Security, and Medicare taxes while in the U.S.

-- The Partners Payroll Office will assist you with any questions about taxes withheld from your paycheck.
+- The Mass General Brigham Payroll Office will assist you with any questions about taxes withheld from your paycheck.
 You may also reference IRS Publication 515 (Withholding of Tax on Nonresident Aliens) for details.

 - There are many tax treaties between the United States and other countries.